MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/record-custom-voice-samples.md

 For high-quality training results, avoiding audio errors is highly recommended.
 The errors of audio normally involve the following categories:

 - Audio file name doesn't match the script ID.
-- War file has an invalid format and cannot be read.
+- War file has an invalid format and can't be read.
 - Audio sampling rate is lower than 16 KHz.
-Also, it is recommended that wav file sampling rate should be equal or higher than 24 KHz for high-quality neural voice.
+Also, it's recommended that wav file sampling rate should be equal or higher than 24 KHz for high-quality neural voice.
 - Volume peak isn't within the range of -3 dB (70% of max volume) to -6 dB (50%).
 - Waveform overflow.
 That is, the waveform at its peak value is cut and thus not complete.